The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 Based on cognitive research, which ability actually peaks in your 40s-50s?

 Before making any career decisions, get objective data on your cognitive strengths.
-Self-assessment is notoriously unreliable — we tend to overestimate abilities we value and underestimate others.
+Self-assessment is notoriously unreliable.
+We tend to overestimate abilities we value and underestimate others.

 A comprehensive cognitive assessment measures:

 Your profile at 40 likely shows relative strengths in crystallized abilities and relative weaknesses (compared to your younger self) in processing speed.
-This is normal and not a liability — it just means targeting appropriate roles.
+This is normal and not a liability.
+It just means targeting appropriate roles.

 Where do your strongest cognitive abilities intersect with your accumulated expertise and genuine interests?
-This intersection defines your zone of genius — the domain where you can provide maximum value with minimum friction.
+This intersection defines your zone of genius: the domain where you can provide maximum value with minimum friction.

 Not all career changes require going back to school.
 Many high-value transitions leverage existing experience plus targeted skill additions: